 e.
-Standards for Architectural Lighting (LED Rope / Band Lighting).
+Standards for Architectural Accent Lighting - Unshielded LED Rope / Band Lighting.
 The illumination of commercial buildings with facades facing Interstate 80 is intended to highlight the Village's skyline and differentiate the geographical location of the community from that of surrounding municipalities.
 Architectural lighting of commercial buildings, when incorporated into a structure's overall design, will help to identify, complement, and aesthetically enhance the architectural attributes of the community.
 Unshielded LED rope or band lighting shall be permitted as an architectural building accent on buildings located on non-residential properties directly abutting Interstate 80, subject to the following rules and regulations:

 - 1. All lighting shall meet the requirements listed in Section 6-315. - 2.
-Unshielded lighting shall only be constructed of LED bands. - 3.
+Unshielded lighting shall only be constructed of LED ropes or bands. - 3.
 Unshielded LED rope or band lighting shall be permitted on the south elevation of commercial buildings that have a minimum height of thirty (30) feet or three stories, whichever is lower.
-Unshielded LED rope or band lighting shall not be permitted on the north elevation of buildings nor shall they be permitted on a façade that falls within three-hundred (300) feet of residential properties. - 4.
+Unshielded LED rope or band lighting shall not be permitted on the north elevation of buildings nor shall they be permitted on a façade located within three-hundred (300) feet of a residential property. - 4.
 Unshielded LED rope or band lighting shall only be installed horizontally on a building façade.
 Unshielded accent lighting to outline building elements, such as doors and windows, is prohibited. - 5.
-Exterior lighting shall consist of continuous, non-blinking light sources that highlight a building facade or other architectural features, but in no way are used to spell out letters, names, symbols, or numbers.
+Exterior lighting shall consist of continuous, non-blinking light sources that highlight a building facade or other architectural features, and in no way shall be used to spell out letters, names, symbols, or numbers. - 6.
+A unified, consistent, and harmonious light design and color shall be applied to all eligible facades on a building.
+Individual tenants within a multi-tenant building shall not install different types, designs, or colors of unshielded LED ropes or bands. - 7.
+Unshielded LED rope or band lighting shall be reviewed and approved administratively via an Appearance Review by the Development Services Department in accordance with Section 5-106 (Appearance Review) or by approval of Elevations in accordance with Section 5-101 (Development Review Procedures).
+A building permit shall be obtained through the Development Services Department prior to the installation or construction of any new lighting.